icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [WunderGraph](https://cloud.wundergraph.com) - An open-source platform that allows you to  quickly build, ship and manage modern APIs.
 Built-in CI/CD, GitHub integration, and automatic HTTPS.
 Up to 3 projects, 1GB egress, 300 minutes of build time per month on the [free plan](https://wundergraph.com/pricing)
   * [Zeabur](https://zeabur.com) - Deploy your services with one click.
 Free for three services, with US$ 5 free credits per month.
   * [mogenius](https://mogenius.com) - Easily build, deploy, and run services on Kubernetes.
 The free tier supports connecting a local Kubernetes with mogenius, enabling individual developers to create a production-like test environment on their machine.
+  * [genezio](https://genezio.com/) - A serverless function provider offers 1 million function calls, 100GB of bandwidth, and 10 cron jobs per month for free, exclusively for non-commercial or academic use.

 ## BaaS